 Stint Ireland provides high-quality gap-year experiences in Ireland, tailored for students who have recently graduated from their program.
 With a rich network in Dublin, the team is there to guide recent graduates through the placement, pre-arrival, arrival, departure, and post-stint stages.
 Learn more about Stint Ireland

 The Intern Group’s program in Japan offers internships in Tokyo across all career fields and with a variety of leading companies and organizations.
 An internship in Japan offers students the chance to gain invaluable professional experience in one of the most influential cities while growing their global network and their resume.
 Learn more about The Intern Group

 Our office hosts Virtual Q&As about our International Experience program through Career Connect.
-Watch our quick presentation on what the program could offer you from anywhere.
 During the live Q&A, you will chat with an International Experience Advisor to answer any questions on our program and next steps.
-Due to COVID-19, all virtual sessions are on hold.
+Virtual sessions will start in October 2021.

 If you’re interested in working abroad, it is recommended to start looking six months before your internship/co-op target date.
 The process can be long in order to correctly process paperwork.

 Review the countries you are interested in and the partners available.
 Take time to view each program to see which experience fits you best.
 As every partner has a different application process, you can meet with our team to make sure every step is complete.